 Unlike NCGS, celiac disease is an autoimmune disease.
 When people with celiac disease eat gluten, it can cause damage to the small intestine.
-It’s estimated that 1 out of 141 people in the United States has celiac disease.
-The only way to completely avoid symptoms of either celiac disease and NCGS is to avoid all forms of gluten and gluten-containing products.
+It’s estimated that

 It’s also possible to have a wheat allergy with or without having celiac disease or NCGS.
 A wheat allergy may cause gastrointestinal symptoms, as well as skin issues such as rashes and hives.
 Severe wheat allergies may lead to breathing difficulties and require immediate medical attention.

 Despite some of the claims circulating on the internet, going on a gluten-free diet won’t cure your acne.
 There’s no clinical evidence that gluten triggers acne breakouts.
 Additionally, research doesn’t support that a gluten-free diet will clear up your acne.